smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-mechanism-to-exclude-route-guidance-between-embedded-navigation-and-SDL-navigation.md

 ## Motivation

 Currently, there is a rule that sends `OnEventChanged(EMBEDDED_NAVI, true / false)` to SDL when embedded navigation becomes activate / deactivate.
-However, the activate / deactivate state of the embedded navigation is not specifically defined.
+However, the active / deactive state of the embedded navigation is not specifically defined.

 **Table 1** Action definition for `OnEventChanged(EMBEDDED_NAVI, true / false)`